 When you have finished, use your black royal icing and pipe along the indent of the outline.
 If you squint, you can see the indented outline on the cake below.

 Tip: make sure that the icing you use for outlining isn’t too runny.
 It needs to be stiff enough to not spread, but not so stiff that it is difficult to work with.
 Aim for slightly more runny than toothpaste.

-Keep outlining until you’re done…doh.
+Keep outlining until you’re done.
 If you make a mistake, take a blunt knife and scrape the black icing off.
-Scrape it towards the inside of the face so that any marks will be covered by the coloured royal icing of the face.
+Scrape it towards the inside of the face so that any marks will be covered by the coloured royal icing of the face later on.

 Now flood your eyes with white, your nose with orange and your face with red.
 Err on the side of caution and make sure that the royal icing you use for flooding is slightly more runny than the royal icing you used for piping the outline.
 It will settle a lot better and you needn’t worry about spreading, because the black icing will form a wall that will keep the colour contained.